nf-core/rnaseq/docs/usage.md

 #### Reference genome

 It is recommended to provide the most complete reference genome for your species, without additional loci (haplotypes) or patches.
-For model organisms such as mouse or human, this is the "primary assembly," which includes the reference chromosomes and some additional scaffolds.
+For model organisms such as mouse or human, this is the "primary assembly", which includes the reference chromosomes and some additional scaffolds.
 For the human assembly GRCh38 (hg38), use the `GRCh38.primary_assembly.genome.fa.gz` file from GENCODE or the `Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz` file from Ensembl.
-These files cover the largest portion of the reference genome without including multiple copies of the same sequence, which can confuse aligners like STAR.
+These files cover the largest portion of the reference genome without including multiple copies of the same sequence, which would result in heavy mapping quality penalties.

-Most other species (e.g., fly, cow, dog) do not have a primary assembly.
-In these cases, use the complete reference sequence, or "toplevel" assembly.
-The main difference between the primary and toplevel assemblies is the inclusion of alternative loci (haplotypes), which typically do not exist for species outside of mouse and human.
+For most other species (e.g., fly, cow, dog), no primary assembly is published.
+This reflects inadequately characterized genomic variation and a lower degree of curation, meaning that there are no established alternative loci (haplotypes), and that the toplevel file is equivalent to a primary assembly.
+Therefore, while the toplevel assembly may be utilized for these organisms, it is nonetheless advisable to verify the absence of N-padded haplotype or patch regions first.

 #### Gene annotation